onflow/flow/docs/access-api-spec.md

 ### Block Header

-A block header is a short description of a block and does not contain the full block contents.
-It contains the block ID, height, and ID of the parent block.
+A block header is a summary of a block and contains only the block ID, height, and parent block ID.

 ```
 message BlockHeader {